Charles Fryatt: Capture

 On 23 June 1916 Brussels left Hook of Holland bound for Harwich.
 Lights were shown from the beach and a flare was fired.
 A passenger is reported to have remained on deck and signalled to shore.
 Five German destroyers surrounded Brussels.
-The passengers were told to prepare to take to the lifeboats and orders were given for official papers to be destroyed, which was done successfully.
-Brussels was taken by the Germans, and the radio was destroyed.
-She was escorted into Zeebrugge and then to Bruges.
+The passengers were told to prepare to take to the lifeboats and the ship's official papers were destroyed.
+Brussels was then captured by the Germans, the radio was destroyed, and it was escorted into Zeebrugge and then to Bruges.

 Court-martial

 Fryatt and his crew were sent to the civilian internment camp at Ruhleben, near Berlin.
 On 16 July 1916, the Dutch newspaper De Telegraaf reported that Fryatt had been charged with sinking a German submarine.
-In reality, U-33 had not been sunk.
-At the time of the trial she was on active service as part of the Constantinople Flotilla.
+In reality, U-33 had not been sunk; at the time of the trial it was on active service as part of the Constantinople Flotilla.
 The basis for the charge was the inscription on his gold watch from the Admiralty.
 Fryatt was tried at a court-martial by the Imperial German Navy on 27 July 1916, at Bruges Town Hall.
 Captain Fryatt was found guilty of being a franc-tireur and sentenced to death.
 The sentence was confirmed by the Kaiser.
-At 19:00, Fryatt was executed by a Naval firing squad at Bruges within the harbour grounds.
-The execution was witnessed by one of the town's Aldermen.
+At 19:00, Fryatt was executed by a naval firing squad at Bruges within the harbour grounds.
+The execution was witnessed by one of the town's aldermen.
 He was buried in a small cemetery just outside Bruges that was used for burying Belgian civilians executed after being convicted of offenses involving guerrilla warfare or perfidy.
 The grave was later visited by diplomat Sir Walter Townley (British Ambassador to the Netherlands from 1917 to 1919) and his wife.

 An execution notice was published in Dutch, French and German announcing the death of Fryatt.
 It was signed by Admiral Ludwig von Schröder.
 A translation of the execution notice reads:

 German post-war confirmation of court-martial

-On 2 April 1919, a German international law commission named the "Schücking Commission", after its chairman Walther Schücking, reconfirmed Fryatt's sentence:
+On 2 April 1919, a German international law commission, named the "Schücking Commission" for its chairman Walther Schücking, reconfirmed Fryatt's sentence:

 The execution by firing squad of Captain Charles Fryatt, ordered by the Court Martial of Bruges following judgment in the court-martial proceedings of 27 July 1916, involves no violation of international law.
 [However, t]he Commission regrets most deeply the haste with which the sentence was carried out.

 The commission's ruling was not unanimous.
 Two members of the legal review panel, Eduard Bernstein and Oskar Cohn, dissented because in their opinion Fryatt's conviction and execution had been "a serious violation of international law" and "an inexcusable judicial murder".